YeganaKhalilova/Simple-Chat-App-Spring-Boot-ReactJs/README.md

 Troubleshooting

-The below issue that might be occured with the WebSocket connection or have trouble setting up the project:
+The below issue might be occured with the WebSocket connection or have trouble setting up the project:

 "InvalidStateError: The connection has not been established yet"